andrew01144/Tasmota-SomfyRTS/README.md

 # Integration with Tasmota Shutters and Blinds

+You may want to use [Tasmota's support for Shutters and Blinds](https://tasmota.github.io/docs/Blinds-and-Shutters) to allow you to use commands like ```ShutterPosition1 30``` to set the blind to 30%.
+Tasmota can keep track of the position of the blind, and if it knows how long it takes to open and close it, it can send move-delay-stop commands to move the blind to a specific position.
+These instructions draw heavily from [GitHobi](https://github.com/GitHobi/Tasmota/wiki/Somfy-RTS-support-with-Tasmota#configuring-tasmota).

 Edit RFtxSMFY.be to enable tasmotaShutterIntegration.
 ```
 var tasmotaShutterIntegration = 1   # Create rules to make Tasmota Shutters generate Somfy commands.